cabforum/servercert/docs/Bylaws.md

 (c) Manner of holding officer elections:   If a single individual is nominated for a position, the Forum will hold a ballot to confirm appointment of the nominee.
 For the confirmation ballot, each Member is entitled to a single vote regardless of the number of participating Member representatives or whether the Member is categorized as a Certificate (or Root Certificate) Issuer or a Certificate Consumer.
 If multiple votes are received from a Member's representatives, the last vote submitted during the voting period is considered the Member's vote.
 The single nominee is considered confirmed if a majority of the Members who vote are in favor of the appointment, regardless of the number of votes cast and irrespective of whether 2/3 of the Certificate (or Root Certiticate) Issuers or 1/2 of the Certificate Consumers approve appointment of the nominee.

 If more than one candidate is nominated for Chair or Vice Chair, the Forum will announce an election ballot to determine which candidate will fill the position.
 Within two weeks after the close of the nomination period, the Chair or Vice Chair will establish an election committee and announce the election ballot on the management mailing list along with the ballot start date, ballot end date, and a description of the voting process.
-The Chair or Vice Chair will appoint the election committee by selecting at least two volunteers who have a reputation for independence, preferably individuals without voting rights in the Forum and that participate as Interested Parties.
+The Chair or Vice Chair will appoint the election committee by selecting at least two volunteers who have a reputation for independence, preferably individuals without voting rights in the Forum and that participate as Associate Members.
 The election committee is responsible solely for tallying Member votes in connection with the election ballot.
 The description must include the email address(es) where Members will send their vote, which should be the email addresses of the election committee.

 For election ballots, each Member is entitled to a single vote regardless of the number of participating Member representatives or whether the Member is categorized as a Certificate (or Root Certificate) Issuer or a Certificate Consumer.
 If multiple votes are received from a Member's representatives, the last vote submitted during the voting period is considered the Member's vote.
 Within two weeks after the election ballot closes, the election committee will compile the votes, ensure that only one vote is counted per Member, confirm the results with other members of the election committee, and publish the ballot results by sending an email to the Public Mail List.
 The election committee will not include any votes submitted before or after the voting period when compiling the votes.
-The ballot results email will contain only the following information:

-a short description of the ballot purpose, the total number of votes submitted during the ballot period, and the name of the nominee receiving the most votes.
+The ballot results email will contain only the following information: a short description of the ballot purpose, the total number of votes submitted during the ballot period, and the name of the nominee receiving the most votes.
 The election committee may include other language as necessary to accurately describe the ballot and any concerns the election committee had with the ballot, provided that such language does not disclose how individual Members voted.
 The election committee will treat the votes of individual Members as confidential information.
-The nominee receiving the most votes is appointed to the applicable position, regardless of the number of votes cast and irrespective of whether 2/3 of the Certificate (or Root Certificate) Issuers CAs or ½ of the Certificate Consumers voted for the nominee.
+The nominee receiving the most votes is appointed to the applicable position, regardless of the number of votes cast and irrespective of whether 2/3 of the Certificate (or Root Certificate) Issuers or ½ of the Certificate Consumers voted for the nominee.
 If the election ballot results in a tie among the candidates receiving the most votes, the Chair or Vice Chair will call for another election ballot that includes only the two tying candidates.

 (d) Duties:  The Chair and Vice Chair shall exercise their functions in a fair and neutral manner, allowing all Members equal treatment for their comments and proposals, and shall not favor one side over another in any matter (except that the Chair and Vice Chair may indicate their own position during discussion and voting on the matter).
 The Chair and Vice Chair shall have no personal liability for any activities of the Forum or its Members or Interested Parties.